WillFlame14/rs-docs/docs/learning-path/level-6.md

 ### Trash Order Chop Move

-- This is [a similar convention to the one in H-Group]([a similar convention to the one in H-Group](https://hanabi.github.io/level-10#the-baton-discard), but not the same.), but not the same.
+- This is [a similar convention to the one in H-Group](https://hanabi.github.io/level-14#the-trash-order-chop-move-tocm), but not the same.
 - Known trash should be discarded from right-to-left.